 Evans continued to promote his strategy of providing safe havens and provisions for friendly bands.
 He thought this would not only protect already peaceable Indians from the military but also might neutralize others who were having difficulty finding enough food and so would find the offer of safety and support attractive.
 He told Colley this was his plan for ending the war.
 On June 15 Evans wrote Dole of several conferences with the Arapahos and Cheyennes, who accepted the plan on the condition that they would be supplied with food to substitute for the hunt that they would have to forgo.
 Evans ordered Colley to make arrangements to feed Southern Arapahos and Cheyennes at Fort Lyon and friendly Kiowas and Comanches at Fort Larned.
 Northern Arapahos and Cheyennes could find refuge and sustenance at Camp Collins, near the Wyoming border north of Denver.
-Evans also sent word to the Northern Arapaho leaders that, as promised, he had obtained authority to negotiate for a reservation site more friendly from hostile Indians officially into effect on June 27, when he issued a proclamation plains" that he ordered Indian agents, interpreters, and traders to distribute among the tribes.
+Evans also sent word to the Northern Arapaho leaders that, as promised, he had obtained authority to negotiate for a reservation site more to their liking.
+Evans instructed Agent Simeon Whiteley to examine a site in Cache la Poudre country for a reservation that would be away from settlers and to consult the Indians while doing so.
+He asked John Loree to try to keep Northern Arapahos and the Sioux at Camp Collins on amicable terms.